sensible-hq/sensible-docs/internal-doc-guidelines.md

 ### Authoring requirements & limitations

-You can author the docs in Github-flavored Markdown, with the following minor restrictions and caveats:
+You can author the docs in GitHub-flavored Markdown, with the following minor restrictions and caveats:

 - **links** - The preferred linking method is to use Readme's syntax like this: `[some title](doc:some-doc-slug)`. or `[Some title](ref:some-api-endpoint-slug)`.
 (Not recommended: you can also use relative links, but  then you have to leave out the .md extension.
 Like this: `[syntax for relative link to a doc](./readme-sync/v0/some-file-name-no-textension)`.
 (Future improvement: should be easy to modify readme-sync code to strip out .md extensions if we want working relative links in the markdown stored in github)